lxc0205/Hyper-CURD/README.md

 You will get a quality score ranging from 0-100, and a higher value indicates better image quality.

-### Training & Testing on IQA databases
+### Training on IQA databases

-Training and testing our model on the LIVE Challenge Dataset.
+Training the baseline model on the LIVE Challenge Dataset.

 ```
 python train_test_IQA.py